List of deaths at the Berlin Wall: West German

-Western Allies' responses to deaths
+Western Allies

 After cases of death became public, the Western Allies lodged a protest at the Soviet government.
 In many known cases, the Western Allies did not react to requests for help.
 In the case of Peter Fechter, local US soldiers stated that they were not allowed to cross the border and enter East Berlin, although this was permitted to Allied military personnel when uniforms are worn.
 Major General Albert Watson, Town Major at that time, thus contacted his superiors in the White House, without receiving clear orders.
 Watson said: "This is a case for which I don't have any imperatives."
 President Kennedy was concerned over this issue and dispatched Security Advisor McGeorge Bundy to the Town Major to call for preventative measures against such incidents.
 Bundy, who already resided in Berlin for a pre-scheduled visit in 1962, informed Willy Brandt about the President's intention to back him up on this issue.
 He however clarified to Brandt and Adenauer, that US support ends at the wall, as there will be no efforts to dislodge it.
 Ten days after Fechter's death, Konrad Adenauer contacted the French President Charles de Gaulle, to send a letter to Nikita Khrushchev through him.
 De Gaulle offered his cooperation.
-Under the involvement of Willy Brandt, the four City Commanders reached an agreement concerning military ambulances from the western allies, which were now allowed to pick up injured persons from the border zone, to bring them to hospitals in East Berlin.
+Under the involvement of Willy Brandt, the four City Commanders reached an agreement concerning military ambulances from the Western Allies, which were now allowed to pick up injured persons from the border zone, to bring them to hospitals in East Berlin.